Kansas R&D Tax Credit Summary

 Nonrefundable credit with similar definition to federal for Qualified Research Expenses and Qualified Research Activities, except only include Kansas-based expenses.

-6.5% on incremental expenses over base amount.
+6.5% through 2022, 10% beginning 2023 on incremental expenses over base amount.
 Base amount is equal to average of current plus two prior years.

 What is the federal Research and Development Credit?